201st-Luka/ModularMap/README.md

 Here is a list of planned features

-- [ ] World worldMap (fix rendering issues/bugs)
+- [ ] World mapController (fix rendering issues/bugs)
-- [ ] World worldMap available after restarting the game
+- [ ] World mapController available after restarting the game
 - [ ] Customizable waypoints
-- [ ] Ability to select another worldMap to be used (useful if the server has multiple IPs or if the server worldMap was tested on a client and uploaded to the server, so all progress is kept)
+- [ ] Ability to select another mapController to be used (useful if the server has multiple IPs or if the server mapController was tested on a client and uploaded to the server, so all progress is kept)
 - [ ] Configuration menu
-- [ ] Server integration (ability to synchronise the worldMap to other clients that play on the same server using this mod)
+- [ ] Server integration (ability to synchronise the mapController to other clients that play on the same server using this mod)
-- [ ] API for other (child) mods (such as a minimap, a seed worldMap, a chunk debugging tool, etc.)
+- [ ] API for other (child) mods (such as a minimap, a seed mapController, a chunk debugging tool, etc.)

 ---